EEGIPtech/machine_learning/README.md

-# machine_learning
-Feature extraction and classification for ASD risk and outcome
+# Features extraction and classification for ASD risk and outcome